-Watermelon Feta Orzo Salad is the perfect vegetarian summer salad!
+Watermelon Feta Orzo Salad is the perfect vegetarian summer dish!
 Made with juicy watermelon, feta cheese, arugula and orzo dressed in lemon juice and olive oil.
-The peppery arugula and zesty lemon along with the sweet melon make this a tasty side dish.

 Oh watermelon!
 One of my favorite summer foods.
 It’s so sweet, refreshing and hydrating.
 The easiest summer cookout food.
 I think we all have fond memories of biting into a slice of watermelon as a kid at a picnic or cookout.